cortesi/modd/README.md

 ```

 Now, it's not really necessary to do an install and restart the daemon if we've
 only changed a unit test file.
-Let's change the config file so we run the test
+Let's change the config file so modd runs the
-suite whenever we change any source file, but skip the rest if we've only
+test suite whenever we change any source file, but skips the rest if we've only
 modified a test specification.
-We do this by excluding test files with the **!**
-operator, and adding another block.
+We do this by excluding test files with the **!** operator, and adding another block.

 ```
 **/*.go {